BroadbandForum/device-data-model/docs/index.md

 The 3GPP NAS theory of operation takes a more wholistic approach and is inclusive of 3G, 4G and 5G rather than the previous focus on 5G WWC
 :::

-This section discusses the Theory of Operation for 5G Wireline Wireless Convergence using CWMP or USP and the supporting Device.WWC, Device.PDU and Device.FWE objects.
+This section discusses the Theory of Operation for 5G Wireline Wireless Convergence using CWMP or USP and the supporting Device.WWC, Device.SessionManagement.PDU and Device.FWE objects.

 ## Overview